Heliocentric Planetary Aspects and Transits

 Clicking on the 'Display table' button produces a tabular representation which provides detailed information about the aspects shown in the chart, as below:

-An angle value shows difference of the aspect from exactness (so 0°0' is exact).
-A '-' or '+' shows whether the aspect is decreasing ('-') or increasing ('+') at the date and time shown, or in other words, whether the aspect is applying ('-') or separating ('+').
+The degrees°minutes' value is the difference of the aspect from exactness (so 0°0' is exact).
+A minus or plus sign shows whether the aspect is applying (decreasing, '-') or separating (increasing, '+') at the date and time shown.
+The right- or left-angle bracket shows whether the aspect is waxing (increasing, '>') or waning (decreasing, '<') at that moment.
+(See here for an explanation of waxing and waning aspects.)

 Trial version: A free trial version of Heliocentric Planetary Aspects and Transits can be downloaded from this website for the purpose of evaluation of the software.
 Click on the following link for further information: